 - Was purchased legally at a licensed or permitted premises at the facility.

-So what does this legal mumbo-jumbo mean?
-Let’s say you’re working at a bar or restaurant inside Cowboy’s Stadium.
-And let’s say all the restaurants and bars inside Cowboy’s Stadium have alcohol licenses or permits held by the same holder.
-This law allows your customer to leave your restaurant or bar with an open container of alcohol they legally purchased from you, as long as they stay inside Cowboy’s Stadium.
-They are not allowed to step outside Cowboy’s Stadium with the alcohol for any reason.
+So, what does this legal mumbo-jumbo mean?
+Let’s say you’re working at a bar or restaurant inside AT&T Stadium.
+And let’s say all the restaurants and bars inside AT&T Stadium have alcohol licenses or permits held by the same holder.
+This law allows your customers to leave your restaurant or bar with an open container of alcohol they legally purchased from you, as long as they stay inside the stadium.
+They are not allowed to step outside the stadium with the alcohol for any reason.